adityajha-coder/PokeDex/README.md

 ##  Getting Started

-Want to run PokéDex-DB locally?
+Want to run PokéDex locally?
 It's super easy.

 ### 1. Prerequisites
 Make sure you have [Node.js](https://nodejs.org/) installed on your machine.